-As anti-interior-design this might be, I put the plaque in our bedroom – because that’s where I sort the laundry and always seem to end up with my singles.
+As anti-interior-design this might be slot machines for money, I put the plaque in our bedroom – because that’s where I sort the laundry and always seem to end up with my singles.

 This week it’s just three loners – but it’s also laundry day tomorrow, so I’m sure the pegs will fill up.

 With one coat of paint, it dries pretty quickly – so I was done this entire project in an hour – and that includes 40 minutes of dry-time.